PeterFWS/Implicit-Joint-Semantic-Segmentation-of-Images-and-Point-Cloud/README.md

-# master Thesis in Uni Stuttgart
+# master Thesis - Uni Stuttgart
 ## GeoEngine, Institute for Photogrammetry

 run in python3 will not crush